qburn93/balanced-news-app/README.md

 </details>
 <br>

-2. As a user, I want to see visual indicators for example of having liked a post / followed a user so that I can tell if I have previously liked that post.
+2. As a user, I want to see visual indicators for example of having liked a post so that I can tell if I have previously liked that post.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |